Farg0k/flutter_tv_media3/README.md

 [![pub package](https://img.shields.io/pub/v/flutter_tv_media3.svg)](https://pub.dev/packages/flutter_tv_media3)

 A Flutter plugin for playing video on Android TV using the native Media3 player, which runs in its own `Activity`.
+**Note: This plugin is for Android  only.**
+Android (minSdk = 21).
 The main difference of this plugin is that the player is launched in a separate native Android window, not as a widget in the Flutter hierarchy.
 This approach allows for the use of native features like **Auto Frame Rate (AFR) switching** and potential support for **HDR/Dolby Vision**, which may not be available in standard widget-based player implementations.

 ## Table of Contents